Mind-Surfer/openvpn-qbittorrent/README.md

 # Debian OpenVPN and qBittorrent Container Image

 A very simple container that has OpenVPN and qBittorrent installed on the official latest debian base image.
-It was created for my specifically for my own use but it may also be useful to you too.
+It was created  for my own use but it may also be useful to you too.
 I am aware that this container is restrictive, so if it's not suitable for you there are other images out there offering more flexible options using OpenVPN and Deluge.
 I just happen to like qBittorrent and wanted to try creating my own container :-).

+## Tags

+- v2 is the latest version
+- latest is, well.. the latest version (currently v2)

+### Package and security updates

+The image is updated each week with relevant package and security updates.

 ## About OpenVPN